Misremembering the Alamo: The true story

 Crockett crossed into Texas in mid-November.
 In early December, as he continued his journey into Texas, Crockett went on a leisurely, monthlong hunt and found a spot that he thought would be a good place to settle—hardly the actions of man rushing to a battle where he faced near-certain doom.

-Crockett and his followers reached San Augustine on Jan.
-8. There, as at other stops on his journey, Crockett was welcomed with much fanfare.
+On Jan.
+8, Crockett and his followers reached San Augustine, where—as at other stops on his journey—he was welcomed with much fanfare.
 He was a true celebrity of his time.
 Books written about and by him extolled his adventures as a frontiersmen and showed off his folksy humor.
 Citizens in San Augustine and elsewhere along his trail assumed he had come to join the revolution.

 Blow it up, surrender it or defend it?